Freedom Circle logo

 AEN: You have no difficulty separating the value-freedom of praxeology and value-driven political conclusions?

 Block: The separation is conceptual but essential.
 It underscores the universality and implacability of the economic laws derived from the praxeological method ...
 Praxeology provides an honest path to value-freedom in economic theory ...
 For Austrians, the empirical work illustrates the theory, but it doesn't test it.
-No mere empirical episode can overturn a rock-solid theory, because all historical episodes ... must be interpreted by some standard [that is] logically derived from certain axioms about action and the world.
+No mere empirical episode can overturn a rock-solid theory, because all historical episodes ... must be interpreted by some standard.